A Unified Review of Deep Learning for Automated Medical Coding: A Unified Encoder-Decoder Framework

-\paragraph{Code Hierarchy} As introduced in Sec.~\ref{sec:hierachical_decoder}, hierarchical decoders make use of the code hierarchy.
-MSATT-KG~\cite{xie2019ehr} infuses code hierarchy into document representation via structured knowledge graph (KG) propagation and label-dependent attention, where the code hierarchy is treated as a KG, and the graph convolutional network (GCN) is used to capture code relationships.
-Similar to MSATT-KG, HyperCore~\cite{cao2020hypercore} also uses GCN to encode the code hierarchy.
-Besides, it also utilizes hyperbolic embedding and co-graph representation with code hierarchy.
-The hierarchical structure of the code system is a unique characteristic of medical coding.
+As introduced in Sec.~\ref{sec:decoder_hier}, hierarchical decoders use the code hierarchy.
+MSATT-KG~\cite{xie2019ehr} in Fig.~\ref{fig:MSATT-KG} infuses code hierarchy into document representation via structured knowledge graph (KG) propagation and label-dependent attention, where the code hierarchy is treated as a KG, and the graph convolutional network (GCN) is used to capture code relationships.
+Similar to MSATT-KG, HyperCore~\cite{cao2020hypercore} also uses GCN to encode the code co-occurrence.
+Besides, it utilizes hyperbolic embedding and co-graph representation with code hierarchy, as shown in Fig.~\ref{fig:HyperCore}.
+HieNet~\cite{wang2022hienet} builds a bidirectional hierarchy passage encoder, consisting of a bidirectional passage retriever and a tree position encoder, to represent the code hierarchy with semantic and positional features.
+When classifying frequent codes with no significant hierarchical connections, Michalopoulos et al.~\cite{michalopoulos2022icdbigbird} built a co-occurrence graph of ICD codes with edge weights measured by normalized point-wise mutual information and applied graph convolutional networks to encode the ICD codes.
+Lu et al. \cite{lu2024towards} represented the ICD hierarchy as a super-tree and introduced tree editing distance \cite{zhang1989simple} to capture disease relationships at the code hierarchy.
+The hierarchical structure of the code system is a unique characteristic of medical coding, especially for predicting the complete code set.
 It is an exciting research direction that has the potential to improve coding performance and produce reliable and interpretable coding results.